Gastrointestinal stromal tumour (GIST)

 Molecular tests

-Molecular tests may be performed on GISTs to assess for changes (mutations) in specific genes, particularly KIT and PDGFRA.
+Molecular tests may be performed on GISTs to assess for mutations in specific genes, particularly KIT and PDGFRA.
 These genes are important because mutations in them can drive the growth of the tumour.
-Approximately 75% of GISTs have mutations involving the KIT gene, while about 10% have mutations involving the PDGFRA gene.
+Approximately 75% of GISTs have mutations involving the KIT gene, while about 10% have PDGFRA gene mutations.
 Knowing whether a GIST has a mutation in one of these genes helps doctors decide on the best treatment plan, as certain therapies are more effective against tumours with specific mutations.

 Molecular testing for KIT and PDGFRA is particularly important for patients being considered for treatment with specific drugs called tyrosine kinase inhibitors (TKIs).
 TKIs are targeted therapies that block the signals that tell cancer cells to grow.
 Because these drugs are more effective in tumours with certain mutations, testing for these genetic changes is recommended before starting treatment to ensure the most appropriate therapy is selected.